HVAC Smart Rebates - Single Family

 OPPD completed a study to look at power generation and ways to reduce peak demand by 300 megawatts by 2023.
 As a result, we are offering rebate programs focused on reducing OPPD’s summer peak load.

-- Must purchase and install new air conditioner or heat pump system, 15 SEER or higher (10 EER for packaged units) according to the Air Conditioning, Heating and Refrigeration Institute (AHRI)
+- Must purchase and install new air conditioner or heat pump system, 15 SEER or higher, according to the Air Conditioning, Heating and Refrigeration Institute (AHRI)

 - Must condition living space (sunrooms, garages, outbuildings, etc. not eligible)

 - Lower winter electric rate for qualified heat pump systems.
 See Residential Conservation Rate 115

 - Systems must be purchased on or after January 1, 2019.
 (Rebates not retroactive)